Can You Have Composite Bonding with Gum Disease?

 Conclusion

-In conclusion, whether you can have composite bonding with gum disease depends on the severity of your gum condition.
+Whether you can have composite bonding with gum disease depends on the severity of your gum condition.
 Mild cases of gingivitis may still allow for composite bonding, but advanced periodontitis will require gum disease management before cosmetic procedures can be considered.
 It is crucial to consult with a qualified dentist to assess your specific situation and develop a suitable treatment plan.

 Remember that good oral hygiene practices and regular dental check-ups are essential for maintaining healthy gums and teeth.
 By addressing gum disease and following your dentist’s recommendations, you can improve your chances of being a candidate for composite bonding and achieve the smile you desire.